The doctor will ask about symptoms and past health. A physical exam will be done. The symptoms and exam may be enough to make the diagnosis.

-Your doctor may need to decide if a virus or bacteria caused the sinusitis.
-Infections caused by bacteria may have the following characteristics:
+The doctor may need to decide if a virus or bacteria caused the sinusitis.
+Infections caused by bacteria may have:

 - Worsening signs or symptoms after a period of improvement

-Other tests that may be done in certain situation include:
+Tests that may be done in certain situations include:

-This simple procedure involves shining a bright light (as from a flashlight) over your cheek in a dark room.
-If no light illuminates certain areas of your face, then it’s likely that you have a sinus infection.
+This procedure involves shining a bright light over the cheek.
+This is done in a dark room.
+If light does not show through certain areas of the face, there may be a sinus infection.

-This test is not very reliable and is not commonly performed.
+This test is not very reliable and is not used very often.

 Sweat Chloride Test